 How you access the application will depend on who is applying for the permit.

 BC Services Card

-You must have a BCeID to log in to the Special Event Permit application page if you are
+A BCeID allows non-residents of B.C. and businesses to access provincial services.
+You must have a BCeID to log in to the Special Event Permit application portal if you are a:

-Once your permit is approved, you can download it in the liquor and cannabis licensing portal.
+Once your permit is approved, you can download it in the SEP application portal.

 You must follow B.C. liquor laws and the terms and conditions of your SEP at all times.
 Be sure to review

 Before your event date, contact local authorities for additional rules that may apply to your event.

 Once your SEP application is approved, you can buy liquor for your event.

 All liquor sold and served at a SEP event must be purchased from one of the following:

 UBrew and UVin products can be served (but not sold) at an event licensed under a family or hobbyist competition SEP.